ATunkara/SQL/README.md

-**Alhaji's Portfolio of SQL Code That Shows All The Amazing Things He Has Learned, Discoverd, And Improved on!**<br/>
+**Alhaji's Portfolio of SQL Code That Shows All The Amazing Things Learned, Discoverd, And Improved On!**<br/>

 Feel free to browse my SQL Portfolio, and ask me questions.
-This repository contains my SQL code and thoughts.
+Fun fact; I started my SQL journey on March 31, 2025.